 Relax before going to bed

 Get rid of the screens.
 Put that paperwork down.
 Stop doing the ironing.
 You need to relax and unwind.
 If your mind is thinking about what’s on social media, the meeting you have at work tomorrow or how your friend is going to see your messy living room tomorrow, you’re never going to get to sleep.
 We all have thoughts and worries, but you need to be able to set them aside and get to sleep so that you can wake up as fresh as possible and actually tackle these problems head on.
 For me, a bath and then doing a jigsaw puzzle or reading a book relax me before going to bed.
 You’ll have your own hobbies and things that help you unwind.
 Prioritise them and do not take that laptop into the bedroom to finish a bit of work before going to sleep!
+It’s also a good idea to clear your room of clutter and make it a nice, tidy and relaxing space.
+It’s also a good idea to clear your room of clutter and make it a nice, tidy and relaxing space.
+If you have Divan Beds there is extra storage to put clutter away, or just ensure you have a place for everything.

 I use an aromatherapy diffuser and a lavender sleep spray that help me unwind right before sleep as well.